 Depending on the integration, different types of data may be recorded so that you can monitor the integrations in New Relic.

-The Infrastructure integrations service is data agnostic; it has no knowledge of whether the imported data contains any personal information.
+The integration services are data agnostic.
+They will have no knowledge of whether the imported data contains any personal information.
 For more information, see the documentation for the specific integration, including:

-Due to the nature of New Relic Logs, you have direct control over what data is reported to New Relic.
+Due to the nature of our Logs management service, you have direct control over what data is reported to New Relic.
 To ensure data privacy and to limit the types of information New Relic receives, no customer data is captured except what you supply in your API calls or log forwarder configuration.
 All data for the Logs service is then reported to New Relic over HTTPS.

-By default, Mobile collects two pieces of personal data:
+By default, our mobile monitoring service collects two pieces of personal data:

 - The IP address is used to derive high-level geographical data, and then is discarded.